THE HEART OF SUSTAINABILITY: FROM THE VINEYARDS TO THE WINERY

-We believe that what you put into the earth comes back one hundred fold.
-We organically convert grape pulp, skins and seeds left over from the winemaking process into more than 7,000 cubic yards of compost each year that we return to our vineyards.
-By doing so, we turn a waste product into a natural nutrient for our vines.
+- We organically convert grape pulp, skins and seeds left over from the winemaking process into more than 7,000 cubic yards of compost each year that we return to our vineyards, which equals 90% of all the solid waste we generate.

-Energy is a finite resource, and the sun can provide most of what we need.
-We installed four acres of solar panels to generate 85% of our energy needs, and our barrel room is cooled with an ice bank that allows most of the energy use to occur during the off-peak evening hours.
+- Our barrel room is cooled with an ice bank that allows most of the energy usage to occur during the off-peak evening hours.